 JAC retains the authority to inspect a vendor's contemporaneous detailed supporting records even after JAC has made payment.
-Upon conducting a post-payment review within five years of payment, if JAC determines the vendor has failed to maintain contemporaneous detailed records supporting payments, the vendor shall be liable for repaying JAC any amounts that cannot be substantiated notwithstanding any court order approving payment.
+Upon conducting a post-payment review within five years of final payment, if JAC determines the vendor has failed to maintain contemporaneous detailed records supporting payments, the vendor shall be liable for repaying JAC any amounts that cannot be substantiated notwithstanding any court order approving payment.
+In a judicial or other proceeding, any JAC determination that the vendor failed to maintain contemporaneous detailed records is presumed correct and the vendor must rebut this determination through clear and convincing evidence.
 If the vendor fails to maintain contemporaneous detailed records supporting payments pursuant to the Due Process Contract, the vendor shall repay JAC any amounts that cannot be substantiated notwithstanding any court order approving payment.
 Any payment for due process costs or related expenses not supported by contemporaneous detailed records is subject to full recovery by JAC.
 The method of recovery is at the discretion of JAC and may include, but not be limited to, offsets against future payments, direct reimbursement of overpayment to JAC by the vendor, or any other remedies available to a creditor by law.
+In a judicial or other proceeding, JAC's determination of the existence and amount of overpayment is presumed correct and the vendor must rebut any JAC determination through clear and convincing evidence.